Chittagong University Library Details

 2) Internet Facilities: Internet search facilities are available in the library.
 Two lines are dedicated for this purpose.
 The faculty members of the Universities are eligible for I getting this service.
 This has been specially organised to support the Research activities.

-3) Computerisation: The library has an automation Programme, and its implementation is going on.
-Restrospective catalogue conversion is on.
+3) Computerization: The library has an automation Programme, and its implementation is going on.
+Retrospective catalogue conversion is on.
 The automation will be applied to all processing including acquisition, processing, circulation and online I journal subscription.